kermitt2/softdata_mentions_client/Readme.md

 # Software and Dataset mention recognizer client

-Python client for using the Softcite software mention recognition service and the DataStet dataset mention recognition service.
-It can be applied to
+Simple Python client for using the Softcite software mention recognition service and the DataStet dataset mention recognition service.
+It can be applied to:

 * individual PDF files